Mercy In Action - Midwifery Internships

 • Our Evidence-Based Midwifery Model of Care and Mother/Baby Friendly facility will demonstrate how to follow the Global 10 Steps to Optimal Maternity Care as an International MotherBaby Childbirth Initiative (IMBCI) site.

 • USAID Global Health Learning courses and Medical Aid Films for training in the developing world will be assigned and reviewed, adding a unique global perspective to midwifery learning.

-• After-Action-Review and Reflection with the staff follows every birth you attend.
+• After-Action-Review and Reflection with the staff

-• Pre-arrival reading assignment and post-internship assessment follow-up
+• Pre-arrival reading assignment and post-internship evaluation.

 • Eco-Adventure Day—you choose either swimming with dolphins, or zip-line touring the jungle canopy; both adventures let you enjoy the lush wonders of our rainforest.